anthonyleo/DefectDetector/README.txt

       Pictures - All saved pictures captured from the camera feeds during inspection with specific filenames to determine their location and status.
       Files - Data logs of files captured to provide evidence of inspections carried out..
 5. Once data has been taken (Ensure folders 'Pictures' and 'Files' have not been removed)
-6. Re-plug the USB stick drive back into the raspbery pi in the same USB port it was taken out of to begin running code again.
+6. Re-plug the USB stick drive back into the raspberry pi in the same USB port it was taken out of to begin running code again.